cosmos/ibc-rs/docs/architecture/adr-002-error.md

 case if we want to use the error source information to determine whether an error is _recoverable_ or not.
-For instance, let's say if we want to implement custom retry logic only when the error source is `std::io::Error`, there is not easy way to distinguished if an error variant `Kind::Grpc` is caused by `std::io::Error`.
+For instance, let's say if we want to implement custom retry logic only when the error source is `std::io::Error`, there is no easy way to distinguish if an error variant `Kind::Grpc` is caused by `std::io::Error`.

 ### Proposed Design